rifatom/rifatom.github.io/_posts/2024-02-07-Gnuplot-multiplot-generator.md

 This can be implemented in Gnuplot by manually setting individual margins `tmargin`, `bmargin`, `lmargin` and `rmargin` for each graph of the multiplot canvas as explained [here](http://www.gnuplotting.org/multiplot-placing-graphs-next-to-each-other/).

+Github repo can be found on <a href='https://github.com/rifatom/Gnuplot-multiplot-generator'>LINK!</a>.

 Author of this very usefull script is <a href='https://github.com/stefan-wr'> Stefan Wraase </a>.